boring-registry/boring-registry/README.md

                                             The version string has to be formatted as a string literal containing one or more conditions, which are separated by commas.
 Can be combined with the -version-constrained-regex flag

 Global Flags:
-      --debug                                                 enable debug logging
+      --debug                                        Enable debug logging
-      --json                                                  enable json logging
+      --json                                         Enable json logging
-      --storage-gcs-bucket string                             Bucket to use when using the GCS registry type --storage-gcs-prefix string                             Prefix to use when using the GCS registry type --storage-gcs-sa-email iam.serviceAccountTokenCreator   Google service account email to be used for Application Default Credentials (ADC).
+      --storage-gcs-bucket string                    Bucket to use when using the GCS registry type --storage-gcs-prefix string                    Prefix to use when using the GCS registry type --storage-gcs-sa-email string                  Google service account email to be used for Application Default Credentials (ADC)
-                                                              GOOGLEPersistent_APPLICATION_CREDENTIALS environment variable might be used as alternative.
+                                                     GOOGLE_APPLICATION_CREDENTIALS environment variable might be used as alternative.
-                                                              For GCPersistentS presigned URLs this SA needs the iam.serviceAccountTokenCreator role
+                                                     For GCS presigned URLs this SA needs the iam.serviceAccountTokenCreator role.
-      --storage-gcs-signedurl api-key                         Generate GCS signedURL (public) instead of relying on GCP credentials being set on terraform init.
+      --storage-gcs-signedurl                        Generate GCS signedURL (public) instead of relying on GCP credentials being set on terraform init.
-                                                              WARNINPersistentG: only use in combination with api-key option --storage-gcs-signedurl-expiry gcs-signedurl            Generate GCS signed URL valid for X seconds.
+                                                     WARNING: only use in combination with api-key option.
+      --storage-gcs-signedurl-expiry gcs-signedurl   Generate GCS signed URL valid for X seconds.
 Only meaningful if used in combination with gcs-signedurl (default 30s)
-      --storage-s3-bucket string                              S3 bucket to use for the registry --storage-s3-prefix string                              S3 bucket prefix to use for the registry --storage-s3-region string                              S3 bucket region to use for the registry
+      --storage-s3-bucket string                     S3 bucket to use for the registry --storage-s3-endpoint string                   S3 bucket endpoint URL (required for MINIO) --storage-s3-pathstyle                         S3 use PathStyle (required for MINIO) --storage-s3-prefix string                     S3 bucket prefix to use for the registry --storage-s3-region string                     S3 bucket region to use for the registry
 ```

 # Roadmap